CharlieDinh/FedU_FMTL/README.md

 # Multitask Federated Learning
-This repository implements all experiments in the paper the ** Multitask for Federated Learning **.
+This repository implements all experiments in the paper the ** FedU: A Unified Framework for Federated Multi-Task Learning with Laplacian Regularization **.

 Authors: